Updated in September 2024 by Beth

 Best time to visit Victoria Falls

-May to November are the best months for most visitors, but see below.
+May, June, July, August and September are generally the best months for most visitors, but see below.

-• If you want to see the Victoria Falls in full power, go between March and May.
+- If you want to see the Victoria Falls in its full power, go in March, April or May.

-• If your main reason to visit is for the white water-rafting, go between August and early January when the rapids are at their best.
+- If your main reason to visit is for the white water-rafting, go in August, September, October, November, December or January when the rapids are at their best.
+The rafting is usually closed end of April to beginning of June.

-• If a safari is your priority, go between May and October when the vegetation is low and animals are more easily spotted.
+- If a safari combination is your priority, go between May and September when the vegetation is low and animals are more easily spotted.

 Weather in Victoria Falls